-The European Databases of Seismogenic Faults (EDSF) installation's main purposes are to publish datasets through the open standards developed by the Open Geospatial Consortium (OGC) and to host a large part of the data behind those datasets.This document illustrates the main characteristics of the IT infrastructure, called SEISMOFAULTS.EU, which serves these purposes.
+The main purpose of the European Databases of Seismogenic Faults (EDSF) installation is to publish datasets through the open standards developed by the Open Geospatial Consortium (OGC) and to host a large part of the data behind those datasets.
+Read the extended report that illustrates the main characteristics of the IT infrastructure, called SEISMOFAULTS.EU, which serves these purposes.
+The front end of the infrastructure is the EDSF portal.
+However, a few other portals and websites are hosted on "SEISMOFAULTS.EU" to provide a user interface with other activities related to sibling projects.

 Implementation